The program is fully accredited by the Accreditation Council for Graduate Medical Education.

 Mayo Clinic's Adult Neurology Residency is certified by the American Board of Psychiatry and Neurology, Inc. and leads to certification in neurology.

 A wall at Mayo Clinic lists the names of all the neurology residents and fellows who have trained at Mayo — more than 500 people.
 It is a long heritage.
 Reflecting on his experience as a neurology resident at Mayo Clinic in 1919, John Doyle, M.D., spoke of "the team spirit that fostered the development of individual talents and mutual advancement" and promoted "reciprocal development" of staff and residents.

 Almost 100 years later, that same collaborative, collegial relationship between staff and trainees still flourishes in the Adult Neurology Residency, combining resources and talents across Mayo Clinic's three campuses.
 Learn more about the Mayo Clinic Model of Care.

 The Adult Neurology Residency at Mayo Clinic's campus in Arizona accepted its first three residents in 2005.
-We anticipate that three trainees will complete the program annually.
+We anticipate that five trainees will complete the program each year.